 Throughout the year, SPES offers public activities and experiences during special seasonal events in Stanley Park and across the city.
 Learn about these annual events, how to get involved, and how to help make them happen.

-- Visit the official Greater Vancouver Bird Week website
+- Visit the official Greater Vancouver Bird Celebration website

-- Check out the Bird Week Events Calendar (events released April each year)
+- Check out the Bird Celebration Events Calendar (events released April each year)

-- Go birding with the official Bird Week Birder Passport (Colour / Printer-Friendly Black & White)
+- Go birding with the official 2021 Bird Celebration Birder Passport (Colour / Printer-Friendly Black & White)

 “Spending time in nature is good for everyone and birding is a great way to reconnect with the natural world.
 Vancouver is fortunate to be on the doorstep of Canada’s premier birding hotspot.
 Bird Week is our way of helping everyone become more aware of birds around Greater Vancouver.
 Take a look at the events and join in the fun.”– Rob Butler, Previous Chair of Greater Vancouver Bird Advisory Committee